 Poverty Reduction

-– What is an appropriate definition of poverty, particularly in a society overflowing with consumer objects and material wealth?
-Should such definitions include consideration of the ability of individuals to seek personal fulfillment in pursuing truth?
+- What is an appropriate definition of poverty, particularly in a society overflowing with consumer objects and tokens of material wealth?
+Should such definition include as a condition the ability of individuals to seek personal fulfillment in the pursuit of truth?
+In other words, the ability to enjoy and make use of leisure?

 - It has been observed that debt levels among the elderly are increasing, especially as the costs of long-term, dignified care increase.
 What can or should be done to alleviate poverty and debt among the elderly?